Oktoberfest is legendary.

 When is Oktoberfest?

 Oktoberfest is an annual two-week festival beginning in mid-to-late-September and typically ending on the first Sunday in October.
-Oktoberfest 2023 takes place from September 16 to October 3, which is a Tuesday.
-You can thank the German Union Day holiday for extending Oktoberfest this year.
+Oktoberfest 2024 in Munich takes place from noon on Saturday, September 21, and ends on Sunday, October 6.

 Why is Oktoberfest in September?